DENGYONGZHEN/devops-space/SAA-C03 for self learning - 副本.md

 - C. Change the limit in Amazon SQS to handle messages that are larger than 256 KB.
 - D. Store messages that are larger than 256 KB in Amazon Elastic File System (Amazon EFS).
 Configure Amazon SQS to reference this location in the messages.

-### Question #345

-A company wants to restrict access to the content of one of its main web applications and to protect the content by using authorization techniques available on AWS.
-The company wants to implement a serverless architecture and an authentication solution for fewer than 100 users.
-The solution needs to integrate with the main web application and serve web content globally.
-The solution must also scale as the company's user base grows while providing the lowest login latency possible.
-Which solution will meet these requirements MOST cost-effectively?

-- **A. Use Amazon Cognito for authentication.
-Use Lambda@Edge for authorization.
-Use Amazon CloudFront to serve the web application globally.**
-- B. Use AWS Directory Service for Microsoft Active Directory for authentication.
-Use AWS Lambda for authorization.
-Use an Application Load Balancer to serve the web application globally.
-- C. Use Amazon Cognito for authentication.
-Use AWS Lambda for authorization.
-Use Amazon S3 Transfer Acceleration to serve the web application globally.
-- D. Use AWS Directory Service for Microsoft Active Directory for authentication.
-Use Lambda@Edge for authorization.
-Use AWS Elastic Beanstalk to serve the web application globally.

 ### Question #346